04 Mar LO Spotlight: BPW/St. Petersburg-Pinellas

 What was your most popular or best-attended event in the past year?
 Do you have special events every year?

 One of our signature events we hold each year is an Equal Pay Day “Unhappy Hour” to raise awareness of pay equity and wage discrimination.
-This year it was held virtually on March 31.
+This year it was held on March 15, 2022.
 This is the date a woman has to work into the new year to make the same pay a man made in the previous year.

 How does your organization participate in community-wide events?

 BPW/St. Petersburg-Pinellas takes part in numerous community events throughout the year as well as philanthropic events such as Habitat for Humanity.

 What does your organization do to promote political awareness?

 Each year we sponsor and send interested members to Lobby Days in Tallahassee.
 This is a great way for any member to get involved in local and state politics.
 We also add information to our website on all those who are running for office in our members’ districts.
 Finally every other month has a “legislative moment” at our program luncheon meetings to apprise the attendees of activities relevant to our public policy platform.

 What opportunities for personal and professional development do you offer?

 As for personal development, we have speakers come and advise us on topics of interest to our members and relevant to our mission of equity for all working women.
 We have monthly educational gatherings that more specifically address skills development.
 Also taking a leadership role as an officer or committee chair or being on a committee allows one to develop leadership, planning, negotiating and teamwork skills.